Types of travel insurance

 What are the different types of travel insurance?

 There are several different travel insurance types to choose from that may provide peace of mind while on your trip.
-When shopping around, consider looking for a policy that covers who you are and what you’re doing on your trip.
+If you’re wondering how to choose a travel insurance policy, consider looking for one that covers who you are and what you’re doing on your trip.

-Firstly, depending on how often you travel, you can choose between:
+Firstly, depending on how often you travel, you can choose between a single-trip policy or an annual multi-trip policy.

 If you’re travelling with others, there are the following options: